Updated October 2022

 My First Real Beta Reader

-My second novel is one I’ve written by myself.
-Keepers, historical women’s fiction with more than a touch of romance, was released at the beginning of April.
+My second novel was one I wrote by myself.
+Keepers, historical women’s fiction with more than a touch of romance, was released in April 2021.
 It’s had extensive beta input which has been gold.
 Serious gold.
 And this is reflected in the great reviews the book is receiving (phew).
+Similarly with the two books I published in 2022 – Legend of the Winged Lion and River Witch.

 Betas are important, but getting the best out of them can be tricky.